HipByte/motion-maven/README.md

    end
    ```

-   * Other options are : :scope, :type
+   * Other options are: :scope, :type

-   * :version will default to : LATEST
+   * :version will default to: LATEST

    * :artifact will default to dependency name

 ## Configuration

-If the `mvn` command is not in your path, you can configure it :
+If the `mvn` command is not in your path, you can configure it:

 ```ruby
 Motion::Project::App.setup do |app|